marghoobsuleman/hashtagcms/readme.md

-Headless CMS, Use it as Headless CMS or Bundled, API enabled, Admin Panel, Multisite, Multitenant, Multilingual, and oAuth 2.0.
+Headless CMS, Use it as Headless CMS or Bundled, API enabled, Admin Panel, multisite/multitenant, multiplatform, multilingual, and oAuth 2.0.
 The Most powerful, fast, user-friendly and secured platform.
 Made with PHP Laravel Framework.

 ## Installation